yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - The balances are totalled and displayed on the Summary Page widget, converted to the Currency you select to display

 - My original concept was to add balances to target zero.
 Thus a positive number is 'good', a negative is 'bad'
-- The idea was that you net cash and debt to get back to zero every month (but you can do so much more with this now)
+- The idea was that you net cash and debt to get back to zero every month (but you can do so much more than this now)

 - You could create a Net Worth Balance for example; or total particular securities, or total certain accounts...
 - Or total expenses by date - e.g. 'how much did I spend on fuel last month?'